-- On ground works have been completed at Pompoota and Long Flat. - On ground works continue to progress at Mypolonga and Wall Flat. - The Department for Environment and Water (DEW) is working with the Department for Infrastructure and Transport (DIT), as the state infrastructure agency, on the procurement of contractors to undertake works. - The DIT tender process for the remaining 4 government levee banks is complete and an award announcement is imminent - The procurement for works on private levees and the preparation of associated land access agreements are progressing. - On-ground geotechnical investigations for the condition assessment of LMRIA levees are complete.
-The results will continue to be analysed over the coming weeks with final reporting expected to be provided to the department once this has concluded.
+- On-ground remediation works have been completed at Pompoota and Long Flat. - The substantive on-ground works are scheduled to be completed at Mypolonga and Wall Flat by the Christmas-New Year break, with any final project close-out activities due to be completed in January 2025. - The Department for Infrastructure and Transport (DIT), is in the final stages of awarding the tender for the remaining 4 government levees.
+Site preparations including sheet piling have been completed at Burdett and Mobilong and are scheduled to be completed at Cowirra in mid-December.
+On-ground remediation works are scheduled to commence in January 2025. - The procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - On-ground geotechnical investigations for the levee condition assessments are complete.
+The results are being analysed with final reporting expected to be provided to the department once this has concluded.